Have you ever been somewhere, absolutely loved it, even considered maybe moving there one day, then returned a few years later and thought: meh.

 Maybe I just wasn’t feeling it after the rough time I had on Hornby.
 It could also be that it was the middle of summer so the tourist season was in full swing while the students were all away on holiday still.

-I only spent three days there on this trip and although they weren’t overly exciting, they were still enjoyable.
+I only spent three days in Victoria Canada on this trip and although they weren’t overly exciting, they were still enjoyable.